wcarhart/willcarh.art/content/project/othello.md

 Othello's AI adversaries (_Euclid_, _Lovelace_, _Dijkstra_, and _Turing_), which are named after famous computer scientists, use knowledge of the game's theory to try to win the game.
 The most challenging of the AI players, Turing, uses concepts like mobility to dominate most players.

 ### Playing the game
-Start a new game with:
+Start a new game with `othello.py`.
 ```
 python othello.py
 ```
-Which will draw a board on the terminal:
 ```
 Welcome to Othello!
 Player 1 vs. Player 2